CountESS-Project/fqfa/README.md

 Online documentation including usage examples is available on [Read the Docs](https://fqfa.readthedocs.io/en/latest/index.html).

 To report a problem or request a new feature, please use the GitHub issue tracker.

+To cite this package please refer to ["fqfa: A pure Python package for genomic sequence files"](https://doi.org/10.21105/joss.02076).

 Contributions via pull request are welcome.
 Contributed code should have full unit test coverage,